DanielHauge/await-modify/README.md

 This repository contains a very small program that waits for a modification made to a file given as input.

-This was born from the lack of inotify-tools.
+This was made as a fun/learning project and as a result of lack of inotify-tools on windows.

 ## Installation